NethServer/docs/administrator-manual/en/firewall.rst

 * :dfn:`Balance`: all providers are used simultaneously according to their weight
 * :dfn:`Active backup`: providers are used one at a fly from the one with the highest weight.
 If the provider you are using loses its connection, all traffic will be diverted to the next provider.

+To determine the status of a provider, the system sends an ICMP packet (ping) at regular intervals.
+If the number of dropped packets exceeds a certain threshold, the provider is disabled.

+The administrator can configure the sensitivity of the monitoring through the following parameters:

+* Percentage of lost packets
+* Number of consecutive lost packets
+* Interval in seconds between sent packets

 Example
 -------